-Calculating their benefits, such as vacation, sick leave, insurance, and retirement.
+- Calculating and paying their benefits, such as vacation, sick leave, insurance, and retirement

 You’ll need a process to help you get everything right.
 You can break that process down to what you do at hiring (setting up the new employee in your payroll), what you do on payday, and what you have to do for the tax agencies.

 Payroll setup tips

 There’s some important housekeeping to do before anyone starts working for you.
 Take care of it to help keep things working smoothly (and to stay out of trouble with the government).

 - Learn the rules for paying salaries or wages.
 There are some common misunderstandings.
 Did you know, for example, that paying a salary doesn’t automatically excuse you from paying overtime?
 Check with the Department of Labor.

 - Get your employees to fill out an I-9 form and provide any supporting documents that it calls for.
 This is to prove they can work in the US.